adamlofts/mysql1_dart/README.md

 News
 ----

+* v0.6.2: Support for latest SDK (removal of dart:utf8 library)
 * v0.6.1: Support for latest SDK
 * v0.6.0: Change prepared statement syntax.
 Values must now be passed into the execute() method in an array.
 This change was made because otherwise prepared statements couldn't be used